motebus/ultrabook/Ultra/Welcome to YP.md

     * Your code and other resources you develop at YPCloud will be stored in Gitops.
     * Markdown Syntax Guide:
     * - https://www.markdownguide.org/basic-syntax/ <br> 中文: https://markdown.tw/

-## fBuilder
-1. Sign in your YP account and open fBuilder.
-2. Follow the Tutorials to create a simple flow that clocks-in to the Telegram channel clockin://cxx four times a day (09:00, 12:00, 18:00, and 00:00).

-## jBuilder
-1. Sign in your YP account and open jBuilder.
-2. Now you can use jBuilder to create your own jBoard!